perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

     ``PyTypeObject`` (and ``PyObject``).

-.. cvar:: PyTypeObject *sipWrapperType_Type
+.. c:var:: PyTypeObject *sipWrapperType_Type

-    This is the type of a :ctype:`sipWrapperType` structure and is the C implementation of :class:`sip.wrappertype`.
+    This is the type of a :c:type:`sipWrapperType` structure and is the C implementation of :class:`sip.wrappertype`.